apache/incubator-brooklyn/docs/guide/dev/code/index.md

     * **``monitoring``**: monitoring tools, including Monit
     * **``osgi``**: OSGi servers
     * **...**
-* **``utils``**: projects which lower level utilities
+* **``utils``**: projects with lower level utilities
-    * **common**: Utility classes and methods developed for Brooklyn but not dependendent on Brooklyn
+    * **common**: Utility classes and methods developed for Brooklyn but not dependent on Brooklyn
-    * **groovy**: Groovy extensions and utility classes and methods developed for Brooklyn but not dependendent on Brooklyn
+    * **groovy**: Groovy extensions and utility classes and methods developed for Brooklyn but not dependent on Brooklyn
     * **jmx/jmxmp-ssl-agent**: An agent implementation that can be attached to a Java process, to give expose secure JMXMP
     * **jmx/jmxrmi-agent**: An agent implementation that can be attached to a Java process, to give expose JMX-RMI without requiring all high-number ports to be open
-    * **rest-swagger**: Swagger REST API utility classes and methods developed for Brooklyn but not dependendent on Brooklyn
+    * **rest-swagger**: Swagger REST API utility classes and methods developed for Brooklyn but not dependent on Brooklyn
-    * **test-support**: Test utility classes and methods developed for Brooklyn but not dependendent on Brooklyn
+    * **test-support**: Test utility classes and methods developed for Brooklyn but not dependent on Brooklyn
 * **``usage``**: projects which make Brooklyn easier to use, either for end-users or Brooklyn developers
     * **all**: maven project to supply a shaded JAR (containing all dependencies) for convenience
-    * **archetypes**: A maven archetype, for easily generating the structure of a new downstream projects
+    * **archetypes**: A maven archetype for easily generating the structure of new downstream projects
     * **camp**: Brooklyn bindings for the CAMP REST API
     * **cli**: backing implementation for Brooklyn's command line interface
     * **dist**: builds brooklyn as a downloadable .zip and .tar.gz